Zoidwaffle/azerothcore-ansible/README.md

   │       ├── data                  # DBC and map-files
   │       ├── etc                   # Server configuration files
   │       └── log                   # Log files
-  ├── acore_backup                  # Folder with database tools and backups
-  │   ├── backup.sh                 # Backup all databases easily
+  ├── backup                        # Folder with database tools and backups │   ├── backup.sh                 # Backup all databases easily
   │   ├── create_databases.sql      # Create the user and databases needed
   │   └── drop_databases.sh         # Drop the databases and user (if recreating from scratch)
-  ├── acore_source                  # The source code
+  ├── source                        # The source code
   │   └── modules                   # Various modules
-  └─── wow_client                   # The game client
+  └─── client                   # The game client
 ```

 When AzerothCore is compiled, there will be created a folder with the latest commit as reference.
 Example: